ministryofjustice/cloud-platform-user-docs/02-deploying-an-app/005-add-s3-bucket-to-your-application.md

 ```

 2\.
-You will need to navigate to your service's directory under namespaces, then create a folder called "resources" in your service's directory.
+You will need to navigate to your service's directory which is located in the namespaces directory.
+Create a directory named "resources".

 ```bash